 This interview discusses why nutrition is so important for your performance and gives you information on the what, when, why and how much nutrition you need during your race.

-We send this video to you now so you can start practicing using your nutrition on the long runs coming up in the programme so make sure you watch it and prepare, plan and practice.
+We send this information to you now so you can start practicing using your nutrition on the long runs coming up in the programme so make sure you watch it, prepare, plan and practice.

 Week 5 Sessions